RichardVerbraak/Notes/Algorithms.md

 The running time of this would be, worst case, which is if you have to jump back and walk forward -- O(Sqrt(n) + Sqrt(n)) Which could be written as 2Sqrt(N) but you can drop the 2 so it'll be just O(Sqrt(n))

+Summary: To solve this problem _non linearly_, linear as in, jumping by just some portion of N, we can use Sqrt(n)

+Why Sqrt and not cubed?

+- This would become increasingly smaller jumps the higher N is to the point of becoming almost linear

 ---

 ###### Code Example

+Jump by the square root of N

+Loop over the input until ball breaks

+Jump back to previous jump and walk forward until value is found

 ```
 function two_crystal_balls(breaks: boolean[]): number {